What is asthmatic bronchitis?

 - Allergic asthma: Symptoms are triggered by an allergic reaction, which means that the immune system of the affected person reacts more intensely than necessary to an often harmless substance.
 Allergic asthma often initially presents in early childhood and adolescence and is often explained by a hereditary predisposition.

-- Intrinsic asthma: Initially presents between the ages of 30 to 40 years old and is caused by very different factors.
+- Intrinsic asthma: Initially presents between the ages of 30-40 years old and is caused by very different factors.
 Triggers may include respiratory tract infections, genetic incompatibility with certain medications, or chemical or toxic substances from the environment (smog, ozone, dust, etc.).

 Asthma is prevalent in severely overweight women.
 Specific characteristics also are associated with asthma in smokers.